Skip to content

 Mekong Delta

-The Mekong Delta is located in the southern part of Vietnam, where the Mekong River finds its way to the sea in waterways, and it is one of the perfect places that tourists can discover.
+The Mekong Delta is located in the southern part of Vietnam, where the Mekong River flows to the sea in waterways.
+It is one of the perfect places for tourists to discover.
 The delta includes paddy field vistas and mangroves with chaotic floating markets to explore by boat.
-All of that is located near the town of Can Tho, where you can start your tour.
+All of that is located near Can Tho, where you can start your tour.

 Phu Quoc Island

-The magnificent island of Phu Quoc is located 45 km away from the southern part of Vietnam.
-It is a forested island with a beautiful white-sand beach that is a top attraction for visitors, and it can be reached by plane or regular ferries from the mainland towns of Rach Gia and Ha Tien.
+The magnificent island of Phu Quoc is 45 km from the southern part of Vietnam.
+It is a forested island with a beautiful white-sand beach that is a top attraction for visitors.
+The island can be reached by plane or regular ferries from the mainland towns of Rach Gia and Ha Tien.

-The perfect time to visit the place is from November to May when you can practice diving at many sites besides snorkeling, kayaking, and boat trips.
+The perfect time to visit is from November to May, when you can practice diving at many sites besides snorkeling, kayaking, and boat trips.
 One of the best sites for diving there is the An Thoi Islands, located just south of Phu Quoc.

-Another thing you can try there is the cable car that provides you with beautiful views of about 8 km of the seascape and islands, from the Phu Quoc islands to Hon Thom in the An Thoi Islands.
+Another thing you can try there is the cable car, which provides beautiful views of about 8 km of the seascape and islands, from the Phu Quoc islands to Hon Thom in the An Thoi Islands.

 Con Dao Islands

-The Con Dao Islands are a group of outlying islands located about 140 km offshore in the South China Sea, and it is one of the famous diving sites in Vietnam.
-Most of the islands are protected wilderness areas, and it is home to nesting turtles and bushy forests.
+The Con Dao Islands are a group of outlying islands located about 140 km offshore in the South China Sea.
+They are one of the famous diving sites in Vietnam.
+Most of the islands are protected wilderness areas, and they are home to nesting turtles and bushy forests.

-The central island, which is the first place for visitors to go to, is Con Son Island, and there you will find sand string out across its coast, and it attracts tourists, especially divers.
+The central island, which visitors first visit, is Con Son Island.
+There, sand is strung out across the coast, which attracts tourists, especially divers.

-Also, you can see other attractions like the historical sites of Con Son Town, which includes Phu Hai Prison and Bao Tang Con Dao Museum.
-The place is well-preserved, consisting of the prison cages used by the US forces, the Tiger Cages, and other sites.
+You can also visit other attractions, such as the historical sites of Con Son Town, which include Phu Hai Prison and Bao Tang Con Dao Museum.
+The place is well-preserved and includes the prison cages used by the US forces, the Tiger Cages, and other sites.

 Nha Trang

-Nha Trang is one of the magnificent cities to visit in Vietnam, it is full of beautiful beaches 6 km long, and in summer, the beaches are full of locals and foreign visitors.
-There you can find swimming areas and manicured lounging areas, and it is an excellent place for relaxing and enjoying the sun and the sand.
+Nha Trang is one of the most magnificent cities to visit in Vietnam.
+It is full of beautiful beaches that are 6 km long, and in summer, the beaches are full of locals and foreign visitors.
+There, you can find swimming areas and manicured lounging areas, and it is an excellent place for relaxing and enjoying the sun and the sand.

 National Oceanographic Museum of Vietnam